 Workers’ compensation is an essential no-fault system that protects workers against any injuries they suffer in the course of their work.
 It doesn’t matter if you’re driving to a client’s office, you fall going to the bathroom, you throw out your back lifting a box, or you develop carpal tunnel, if it’s in the course of your normal work duties, you’re entitled to compensation.

 While workers’ comp will cover your medical bills and give you partial reimbursement of your salary, it doesn’t cover your whole losses, so many people are concerned about whether or not they’ll also have to pay taxes.
 The good news is that for the most part, no, you won’t pay taxes on workers’ comp benefits.
-Let’s examine the taxability of workers’ compensation benefits, when they are taxable, and how a workers’ comp attorney can help you settle the matter.
+Let’s examine the taxability of workers’ compensation benefits, when they are taxable, and how a South Carolina workers’ compensation attorney can help you settle the matter.

 When Workers’ Comp Is Taxable

 For the most part, your workers’ comp benefits are tax-free.
 The government realizes that you’re not getting the full reimbursement of your salary and that you need the money to make ends meet.
-However, there is a single circumstance where your benefits may be taxable, and that’s when you’re also receiving disability from Social Security, and your workers’ comp benefits offset your disability benefits.
+However, there is a single circumstance where your benefits may be taxable, and that’s when you’re also receiving disability from Social Security, and your workers’ compensation benefits offset your disability benefits.

 What Does “Offset Benefits” Mean?

 In some cases, workers’ compensation benefits reduce your SSDI, or Social Security Disability Insurance, benefits.
 This will only occur if the combined total of benefits from both sources is more than 80 percent of your regular average earnings just before you were disabled.
 In such cases, if your total benefits exceed a certain monthly threshold, a portion of the benefits may be taxed.